 Always follow the instructions provided by the prescribing veterinarian.

 What happens if I give my cat too much?

 Baytril has a wide margin of safety, and it is unlikely the cat will experience more than loss of appetite and vomiting if given too much.
 Dogs receiving doses ten times the standard rate of

-It is always recommended that one person in the household be responsible for administering medications to reduce the chances of the cat receiving a double dose.
+One person should be responsible for administering medications; this reduces the chances of the cat receiving a double dose.

 Do not use in cats with:

 Baytril is eliminated by both the kidneys and the liver; therefore, it is important to monitor cats with impaired kidney or liver function and prescribe a lower dose to prevent the drug accumulating in the system.

 The safety of Baytril in pregnant dogs demonstrated no side-effects, however safety in breeding, pregnant or lactating cats has not been established.

 Due to decreased absorption, do not use Baytril within two hours of administering the following:

 Baytril may react with the following medications :